vaimo/composer-patches/docs/PATCHER.md

 }
 ```

-## Overview
+## Structure

 In case it is needed for the patcher to apply the patches using some third-party application or to include
 some extra options, it's possible to declare new patcher commands or override the existing ones by adding
 a new section to the "extra" of the composer.json of the project.

-Note that this example is a direct copy
-of what is built into the plugin.
-Changes to existing definitions are applied recursively.
+Note that this example is a direct copy of what is built into the plugin.
+Changes to existing definitions
+are applied recursively.

 _Note that by default, user does not really have to declare any of this, but everything can be overridden._